Hercules (1997 film): Animation and design

 In 1993, Clements and Musker fondly remembered a Time magazine cover of the Beatles, illustrated by English cartoonist Gerald Scarfe.
 While working as the production designer on a production of The Magic Flute, Scarfe was invited to tour the Disney studios where Clements and Musker noticed a direct correlation between Scarfe's style and the Greek vase painting style.
-With the permission from the Disney studios, Scarfe was hired as production designer to produce a dozen drawings.
-Scarfe conducted minimal research, not wanting to be influenced by other interpretations where he sent thirty-two sketches via fax machine or courier, and ended up producing more than 700 drawings throughout production.
-By July 1995, Scarfe and fifteen animators and designers began developing working prototypes for every character in the movie.
+With permission from the Disney studios, Scarfe was hired as the production designer, in which he created a dozen drawings.
+From his London home, Scarfe conducted minimal research, not wanting to be influenced by other interpretations where he sent 32 sketches via fax machine or courier.
+Towards the end of the production, he had produced more than 700 drawings.

+By July 1995, Scarfe and 15 animators and designers began developing the final designs of each character in the film.
 That same year, the filmmakers embarked on a research trip to Greece and Turkey to research classic Greek mythology.
 Since Scarfe's style proved to be too fluid and chaotic for the animators, production stylist Sue Nichols created reference charts for the animators containing elements of Scarfe's style, as well as classical Greek illustration, to adapt into their work.

-Animation began in early 1995 with a team of nearly 700 artists, animators, and technicians in Burbank, California while Walt Disney Animation France contributed nearly ten minutes of animation, including the finale with the Titans and Hercules' descent into the Underworld.
-Andreas Deja, the supervising animator for Hercules, commented that the animation crew he worked with to animate Hercules was the "largest [he] ever worked with".
-He previously worked on other characters (like Gaston in Beauty and the Beast, Jafar in Aladdin, and Scar in The Lion King) with about four animators on his crew, but he had a team of twelve or thirteen for Hercules.
-Given Deja had worked with three villains before, he was first offered Hades, but asked to animate Hercules instead – "I knew it would be more difficult and more challenging, but I just needed that experience to have that in your repertoire."
+Animation began in late 1995 with a team of nearly 906 artists, animators, and technicians in Burbank, California and Walt Disney Feature Animation France in Paris.
+About ten minutes of the film was animated in Paris.

+Andreas Deja, the supervising animator for Hercules, had previously animated Disney villains such as Gaston in Beauty and the Beast (1991), Jafar in Aladdin (1992), and Scar in The Lion King (1994).
+Because of Deja's previous experience, he was first offered Hades, but instead asked to animate Hercules instead: "I knew it would be more difficult and more challenging, but I just needed that experience to have that in your repertoire."
+Previously, Deja had supervised about four animators within his unit.
+For Hercules, he had a team of twelve or thirteen animators, which Deja called the "largest [he] ever worked with".

+Deja described the title character as "...not a smart aleck, not streetwise, he's just a naive kid trapped in a big body".
+He also stated that Donovan "had a charming yet innocent quality in his readings".
+Donovan had not done any voice-over work prior to Hercules.
+As he watched videotapes of Donovan's recording sessions, Deja integrated Donovan's "charming yet innocent quality" into Hercules's expressions.
+Randy Haycock served as the supervising animator for Hercules as an infant and teenager.